fumnanyasecret/City-Hosptial-Transaction-/README.md

 Tools used and their purposes
 1️⃣ Excel - To effectively format the dataset before converting to CSV and subsequently importing it into PostgreSQL for analysis.
 2️⃣ Power BI - Dashboard design and KPI visualisation
-3️⃣ DAX - Custom measures (example, Discount Impact% and more)
+3️⃣ DAX - Custom measures (Total Revenue, total expenses, total profit and profit margin)

 ⚠️ Disclaimer